VC00976070/Check-sample/zoom-installation-guide.md

 * You have access to a reliable internet connection
 * You have administrator rights on your deviceconnection
-* Your operating system is compatible
+* adding this as new

 <div style="page-break-after: always;"></div>